JaviSoto/copilot-money-cli/README.md

 ## Auth

-- `copilot auth login` opens a browser and captures the bearer token after you log in (no password storage).
+- `copilot auth login` tries to use an optional browser helper (Python + Playwright); otherwise it falls back to manual token paste.
-- SSH-friendly: `copilot auth login --mode email-link --email you@example.com` (you paste the sign-in link back into the terminal).
+- SSH-friendly: `copilot auth login --mode email-link --email you@example.com` (or just paste a bearer token manually).

 ## Command reference